 How does renting a home affect property purchase eligibility?
 What’s the deal with let-to-buy finance, and how difficult is it to qualify for let-to-buy mortgages?

-Perhaps the best way of getting to grips with this surprisingly common scenario is to consider the let-to-buy concept in a typical working example.
+Perhaps the best way to get to grips with this surprisingly common scenario is to consider the let-to-buy concept in a typical working example.

 Let’s say you and your partner currently occupy a property you purchased five years ago at a price of £200,000.
 Over the years, the market value of the property has increased to approximately £350,000.
-For whatever the reason, you’ve decided to relocate and you’ve got your eye on a smaller property on the market for around £160,000.
-You’d like to maintain ownership of your current property and let it out, but you’re concerned how doing so may affect your ability for a new mortgage.
+For whatever reason, you’ve decided to relocate, and you’ve got your eye on a smaller property on the market for around £160,000.
+You’d like to maintain ownership of your current property and let it out, but you’re concerned that doing so may affect your ability to get a new mortgage.